rmrfslashbin/mastopost/README.md

     }
 }
 ```
-- `feeds`: A map of feed names to feed configuration.
+- `feeds`: REQUIRED: A map of feed names to feed configuration.
 The name of the feed is arbitrary and is used to identify the feed in the config file.
-  - `lastupdatefile`: The path to a file to store the last update time.
+  - `lastupdatefile`: (Optional if not using oneshot): The path to a file to store the last update time.
 This is used to determine if a feed item has been posted to Mastodon.
   - `feedurl`: The URL of the RSS feed.
   - `clientid`: The Mastodon client ID.
   - `clientsecret`: The Mastodon client secret.
   - `accesstoken`: The Mastodon access token.
   - `instance`: The Mastodon instance URL.
+  - `schedule`: (Optional if only using oneshot): The AWS Event Bridge schedule expression.
+See [AWS Event Bridge Schedule Expressions](https://docs.aws.amazon.com/eventbridge/latest/userguide/scheduled-events.html) for more information.
-- `lambdaFunctions`: A map of Lambda function names to Lambda function configuration.
+- `lambdaFunctions`: OPTIONAL (if only running oneshot): A map of Lambda function names to Lambda function configuration.
 The name of the function is arbitrary and is used to identify the function in the config file.
   - `functionArn`: The ARN of the Lambda function.